mathisre/KMC-algorithm-for-Hall-effect-in-VRH/README.md

 run_T_simul.py can be used to start the C++ programs to simulate x and y conductivity for a range of temperature for given input parameters.

 analyze_directory.py is a python script that analyzes data produced by the C++ program.
 It assumes the files that belong together are in the same directory, using the naming convention defined in the run_T_simul.py script and in the C++ program.
+It outputs a single .dat file containing easily plottable data points.